Joseph Barondess: Biography

-He eventually recovered his former popularity, however, presiding at the conference at which the International Ladies' Garment Workers' Union was founded in 1900, helping to organize the Hebrew Actors' Union (1899; this union of actors from the Yiddish theater was the country's first performing arts union), running unsuccessfully for Congress as a socialist in 1904, later becoming a Zionist, then serving on New York City's Board of Education in 1911.
+He eventually recovered his former popularity, however, presiding at the conference at which the International Ladies' Garment Workers' Union was founded in 1900, helping to organize the Hebrew Actors' Union (1899; this union of actors from the Yiddish theater was the country's first performing arts union), running unsuccessfully for Congress as a Socialist in 1904 (though he earned 21% of the vote), later becoming a Zionist, then serving on New York City's Board of Education in 1911.
 He counted among his friends Woodrow Wilson, having close ties with him long before he became president.

 Barondess was one of the founders of the American Jewish Congress, and in 1919 he participated in the AJC's delegation to the Paris Peace Conference leading to the Treaty of Versailles.
-He became active in Jewish relief efforts in the wake pogroms in the Ukrainian civil war of 1919–1921.
+He became active in Jewish relief efforts in the wake of pogroms in the Ukrainian civil war of 1919–1921.

 Even when he held no particular office later in his life, Barondess served as the advocate for whoever sought his help, whether petitioning for small favors or protesting mistreatment by the authorities.
 Even though English was his second language (Yiddish was his first), he was a brilliant orator and elegant writer.
 In his later years his calendar was full with speaking engagements.

 By the time of his death in 1928, however, he no longer had any active role in either the labor movement or politics.
 He died at Mount Sinai Hospital in New York following two operations for kidney trouble.
 He was remembered fondly as a pioneer in the union movement and for his gifted speaking and writing skills; even the Communist paper Freiheit gave him a respectful obituary.
 One of the mourners in attendance at his funeral reportedly stated that it would have been a more impressive service if Barondess had been there to deliver the eulogy.